Tableauexpert/A-Mart/README.md

-The company must target only these two segments of customers (medium and low order bucket) It should also target inactive customers.
+The company must target only these two segments of customers (medium and low order bucket) It should also target inactive customers by offering them personalised offers in regular intervals.